SirDickensBottomskew/ISDMProject/Assignment.md

 ## Objectives

+* Create new in-house Customer Relationship Manager (CRM) system with existing features and new features including but not limited to:
   * Improve operation of in-house Call Management Center (CMC)
-* Create all the new features under one new CRM system this include but not limited to:
   * Improve profiling of customers
   * Match Customers with appropriate RMs
 * Help Relationship Managers deal with customers